 Yes, the country isn’t as developed to European standards, and yes, it’s neighbours tend to be a bit batshit crazy, but that’s all part of Rwanda’s charm.
 Its imperfections make it one of the top destinations in Africa, and at the moment it’s also one of the cheapest.

-But travel to Rwanda doesn’t need to be difficult.
+But travelling to Rwanda doesn’t need to be difficult.
 With tourism growing each year, the infrastructure is improving, and it’s becoming easier than ever before to explore the Land of a Thousand Hills.

 Table of Contents